frostcone/magmaguy.com/wiki/en/elitemobs/creating_bosses.md

 <div align="center">

-Sets the size of the slime boss, but only works for slimes.
+Sets the size of the slime boss, but only works for Slimes and Magmacubes.

 </div>